 The ability to create more environments to support ALM scenarios is coming soon.
 Stay tuned for more details.

-What's the difference between Power Apps Plan Trial and Power Apps Developer Plan; and which one should I sign up for?
+What's the difference between the Power Apps Plan Trial and Power Apps Developer Plan.
+Which one should I sign up for?

 Both Power Apps Plan Trial and Power Apps Developer Plan are free, but are created for different purposes: